Afirestriker/redux-module-in-action/redux-notes.md

 **Q. Why Redux?**

 A.
-If you want to manage the global state of your application in a predictable way, redux cna help you.
+If you want to manage the global state of your application in a predictable way, redux can help you.

-The patterns and tools provided by Redux make it easier to understand when, where, why, and how the state in your application is being updated, and how your application logic will behave when those changes occur.
+The patterns and tools provided by Redux make it easier to understand **When**, **Where**, **Why**, and **How** the state in your application is being updated, and how your application logic will behave when those changes occur.

 Redux guides you toward writing code that is predictable and testable, whcih helps give you confidence that your application will work as expected.